How will the new library be paid for?

 - According to original Trustee comments from December 1979, the addition was a compromise and “people should not have great expectations which we are unable to meet.”
 Statements about the addition are as follows: “HVAC design should be reviewed as a preventative measure, the meeting room is too small, the building should have been planned for computer/terminal facilities out 5 to 10 years, the circulation desk is not functional as designed, the Director’s office is in a poor location and should be more accessible by the public.”

-What are the next steps to make a new library happen?
+What are the next steps for the Foundation?

 Where will the new library be located?

 The new library will be located at 1 School Street.
 The current location cannot be used due to historical and space constraints.
-The new location (visible from the current site) was approved by the Selectmen and by Town Meeting vote.
+The new location (visible from the current site) was approved by the Select Board and by Town Meeting vote.

 Why can’t we use the Community Center for library programming?

 A mission of public libraries is to provide meeting spaces, including a community room.
 Community space located at the library is required by the Commonwealth of Massachusetts.
-The library’s community room is always free for non-profit groups; the Sharon Community Center charges a fee.
+The library’s community room is always free for non-profit groups; the Sharon Community Center charges a fee for the ballroom.

 How does the new building compare with the current building?